-When embarking on a process excellence journey, look at business value across six different areas.
+When embarking on a process excellence journey, evaluate business value across six different areas.

-But what is value?
-How do you define it?
-The most straightforward metric for measuring business value is hardcore dollars – also known as the bottom line.
-It’s important to consider other components that will significantly influence – either directly or indirectly – the bottom line.
+What is value?
+The most straightforward metric to measure business value is hardcore dollars – also known as the bottom line.
+But other components will significantly influence that bottom line, either directly or indirectly.

-These areas may be tweaked for specific business needs (by combining two into one, splitting one into two, or re-naming one, for example), but generally capture the underlying value drivers in a business.
+You can customize these areas for specific business needs (by combining two into one, splitting one into two or re-naming one, for example), but together they capture the underlying value drivers in a business.

 A Closer Look at Process Excellence Drivers